 An extension that is out of scale and context with the original building will impact on the character and history that attracted you to it in the first place.
 It will also make the internal proportions of the property feel unbalanced.

-An often overlooked means of gaining extra space is to construct an outbuilding in the garden.
+An often overlooked means of gaining extra space is to construct a garden room.
 With an older building this may be the most cost-effective and least disruptive solution.
 Many companies specialise in garden rooms and they can serve as an office or studio, or provide overflow accommodation, complete with kitchen and bathroom.

 Another advantage is that some purpose-built cabins and shepherds' huts are designed to enable you to take them with you if you decide to move, so the money you have invested is not lost.